-+ develop a grounded understanding of the policy space in major emerging markets and the impact of the 2007-09 international financial crisis on the scope and content of this space.
++ develop a grounded understanding of the policy space in Turkey in relation to other major emerging markets and the impact of the 2007-09 international financial crisis on the scope and content of this space.

-+ grasp the key elements of crisis management in the global South and its transformation in recent decades.
++ grasp the key elements of crisis management in Turkey in comparison to other markets in the global South and its transformation in recent decades.

 + critically evaluate the debates in the fields of development studies and global political economy